gmmorris/gmmorris.github.io/_posts/2015-07-26-how-i-built-a-reverse-css-selector-engine.md

 Sure, we can calculate a very specific selector, but that doesn’t mean it really is unique.

 To address this issue I built Simmer with an internal mechanism for finding the best possible query engine for it to use.
-We knew that we’d be packaging jQuery with both our AB testing manipulation library and Simmer’s editing environment, so we knew that we could count on the same algorithm being used wherever we used Simmer, but I also wanted the engine to be a comfortable engine to drop-in in other projects.
+We knew that we’d be packaging **jQuery** with both our AB testing manipulation library and Simmer’s editing environment, so we knew that we could count on the same algorithm being used wherever we used Simmer, but I also wanted the engine to be a comfortable engine to drop-in in other projects.

-To that end Simmer has been equipped with a “super complex mechanism” — it asks the page what it can use.
+To that end **Simmer** has been equipped with a “super complex mechanism” — it asks the page what it can use.
-It looks around for a jQuery engine and if it find one — it uses that.
-If it can’t find jQuery it searches for a stand-alone Sizzle engine.
-If that can’t be found either it defaults to the browser’s *document.querySelectorAll* implementation.
+It looks around for a **jQuery** engine and if it find one — it uses that.
+If it can’t find jQuery it searches for a stand-alone **Sizzle** engine.
+If that can’t be found either it defaults to the browser’s **document.querySelectorAll** implementation.

 It also provides a configurable callback for querying in case the developer want to use an other DOM querying language.
 </section>

 ## Final thoughts
 <section class="cl2">
-I loved writing Simmer.
+I loved writing **Simmer**.
 It was a fun and challenging project, but I don’t think it is anywhere near done.
-I still have so many ideas, such as expanding configuration to give developers a higher level of control over the final selectors and allowing developers to plug in their own parsing functions to expand support for custom doctypes and tags (React module and JSX support, perhaps?).
+I still have so many ideas, such as expanding configuration to give developers a higher level of control over the final selectors and allowing developers to plug in their own parsing functions to expand support for custom doctypes and tags (**React** module and **JSX** support, perhaps?).

-As CSS3 gains wider adoption (we’re almost there now, aren’t we) additional selectors could be, and should be, added into the mix.
-Also, as Selector Level 4 (wrongly referred to as CSS4, while in is in fact extensions to CSS3) gains adoption we’ll need to add these too.
+As **CSS3** gains wider adoption (we’re almost there now, aren’t we) additional selectors could be, and should be, added into the mix.
+Also, as Selector Level 4 (wrongly referred to as **CSS4**, while in is in fact extensions to **CSS3**) gains adoption we’ll need to add these too.

 I’ve been involved in two companies that needed this tool, so I have a sneaky suspicion there is more need for Simmer than initially meets the eye.
 Though legal realities forced me to set Simmer aside for a while, it is now officially Open Sourced and available for usage, so I can finally put the effort into it that it deserves.
 I hope more people find this library useful and find an interest in helping me take this code base to the next level.